withastro/astro/packages/integrations/netlify/README.md

 Once you run `astro build` there will be a `dist/_redirects` file.
 Netlify will use that to properly route pages in production.

+> **Note**
-> __Note__, you can still include a `public/_redirects` file for manual redirects.
+> You can still include a `public/_redirects` file for manual redirects.
 Any redirects you specify in the redirects config are appended to the end of your own.

 ## Usage